iceablemedia/chooko-lite/readme.txt

 == CHANGELOG ==

+= 1.2.11 =
+May 8th, 2017
+* Added theme constants
+* Load CSS and JS file with theme version to prevent potential issue after updates

 = 1.2.10 =
 March 8th, 2017
 * Fixed chooko_remove_rel_cat() to only remove "category" (but not "tag") value from the rel attribute